Today is National Pancake Day – seriously!

-Tessa enjoyed her pancake with real maple syrup but mine was plenty sweet just as it was!
-Love the crunch of the streusel on top!!
+You can enjoy your pancake with some real maple syrup but I found mine was plenty sweet just as it was!
+We loved the crunch of the streusel on top!!

 Next time you want a special breakfast that will knock their socks off give this a try.